avsa242/barcode-spin/README.md

 ![CODE39 on E-Paper (w/Checksum)](https://github.com/avsa242/barcode-spin/blob/testing/code39-cksum-prop-epaper.jpg)
 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) ~~or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P)~~.
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.

 ## Salient Features

-* Generates barcodes from ASCII messages (CODE39, CODE128)
+* CODE39, CODE128: Generates barcodes from ASCII messages
-* Decodes CODE39 barcode data to ASCII
+* CODE39: decode barcode data to ASCII

 ## Requirements